Pension funds demand BlackRock disclose its political activity in the wake of U.S. Capitol riots

 BlackRock spokeswoman Tara McDonnell said in a statement the firm, “through our company disclosures, is transparent in how we conduct our political activities, including providing information on trade associations, Board oversight and political contributions.
 We also maintain a robust website with information about the issues and policies for which we advocate.”

-The pension funds’ missive — coordinated by the Service Employees International Union, the nation’s second largest union, and Majority Action, a nonprofit that advocates on corporate governance issues — represents the leading edge of a new push to force changes in the political activity of Wall Street investment titans.
+The pension funds’ missive — coordinated by the Service Employees International Union, the nation’s second-largest union, and Majority Action, a nonprofit that advocates on corporate governance issues — represents the leading edge of a new push to force changes in the political activity of Wall Street investment titans.

-The coalition plans to send similar letters to JPMorgan Chase, Fidelity Investments, Vanguard Group, Bank of New York Mellon and State Street, said Majority Action executive director Eli Kasargod-Staub.
+The coalition plans to send similar letters to JPMorgan Chase, Fidelity Investments, Vanguard Group, Bank of New York Mellon and State Street, said Majority Action Executive Director Eli Kasargod-Staub.
 The six firms combined to contribute more than $1 million to the campaigns of Republicans who objected to certifying Biden’s victory, a study by the group found.

 The heightened scrutiny should mark a new era in which pension fund officials exercise “enhanced oversight” over the Wall Street firms managing their retirement funds, Kasargod-Staub said.
 But he said it “remains to be seen” whether any institutional investors will pull their money from asset managers failing to meet their demands.